YW767486516/AspNetCore.Docs/aspnetcore/grpc/configuration.md

 | `Credentials` | `null` | A `ChannelCredentials` instance.
 Credentials are used to add authentication metadata to gRPC calls. |
 | `CompressionProviders` | gzip, deflate | A collection of compression providers used to compress and decompress messages.
 Custom compression providers can be created and added to the collection.
 The default configured providers support **gzip** and **deflate** compression. |

+The following code:

-The following code sets the maximum send and receive message size on the channel, and creates a client:
+* Sets the maximum send and receive message size on the channel.
+* Creates a client.

 [!code-csharp[](~/grpc/configuration/sample/Program.cs?name=snippet&highlight=5-10)]